JMSDOnline/vstacklet/README.md

 **Q:** What is the purpose of the vStacklet VS-Perms script?<br>
 **A:** The vStacklet VS-Perms script is designed to help you manage and automate www directory permissions.
 It checks the www-data group exists, if not, creates it.
 It checks the user group exists, if not, creates it.
 It checks the user exists, if not, creates it.
 It checks the user is a member of the www-data group, if not, adds them.
 It sets the correct permissions for the web root directory.
 The script is designed to be easy to use and provides you with the ability to manage and automate www directory permissions.

+**Q:** What is DNS-based SSL certificate verification and when should I use it?<br>
+**A:** DNS-based SSL certificate verification uses your DNS provider's API (currently CloudFlare) to validate domain ownership instead of requiring HTTP access to your server.
+This is particularly useful for:
+- **Local development environments** where your domain points to a local server not accessible from the internet
+- **Private networks** or servers behind firewalls where HTTP verification isn't possible
+- **Development and testing** scenarios where you need valid SSL certificates for domains that aren't publicly accessible

+To use it, you'll need a CloudFlare API token with Zone:Zone:Read and Zone:DNS:Edit permissions.
+The script will prompt you for this token when using the `--dns cloudflare` option.
+The token is securely stored in the acme.sh configuration for future certificate renewals.

 **Q:** Are you maintaining vStacklet on your own?<br>
 **A:** Yes, I am maintaining vStacklet on my own.
 I am a web developer and I proudly eat my own dog food (have been using vStacklet for a while now for use with client projects).
 I have found it to be a very useful tool for quickly getting a server up and running.
 I have made some modifications to the script to better suit my needs, and I am continuing to work on it to make it even better.
 I am always looking for ways to improve the script, so if you have any suggestions, please let me know.